 The four carriers have not just been providing thorny competition to the established legacy network carriers (primarily driven by their advantage of location); they also compete heavily against each other.
 In the table we show a matrix that highlights the distinct overlap between the respective hub networks.
 Based on the number of seats scheduled to depart from respective “spoke” cities in 2016, it is only THY with its extensive short haul network that serves a significant number of destinations that are not in competition with the other three — covering some 40% of its total planned seats.

-For the Gulf carriers both Emirates and Qatar have just 6% of their network seats, and Etihad a miniscule 1%, on destinations not served by the other three.
-As a corollory, for example, Etihad has 95% of its spoke seat capacity competing directly against Emirates and this accounts for 26% of the joint capacity offered on these destinations, while Emirates sees 76% of its seats in direct competition with Etihad and has a 74% share.
+For the Gulf carriers both Emirates and Qatar have just 6% of their network seats, and Etihad a minuscule 1%, on destinations not served by the other three.
+As a corollary, for example, Etihad has 95% of its spoke seat capacity competing directly against Emirates and this accounts for 26% of the joint capacity offered on these destinations, while Emirates sees 76% of its seats in direct competition with Etihad and has a 74% share.

 Meanwhile, all four carriers continue to take significant numbers of new aircraft into their fleets.
 This year Emirates alone has taken delivery of 16 A380s and 13 777s (while disposing of 14 older A330s and 777s).
 All have huge orders with the manufacturers (see chart).
 Qatar in October announced an order for another 30 787s and ten 777s, and a LoI for 60 737MAX 8s.
 It is only THY so far that has publicly announced aircraft delivery deferrals.